Annie Glen Broder

 Annie Glen Broder (c.
-1857 – 19 August 1937), born in India and educated in England, was a teacher, singer, pianist, composer, lecturer and writer.
+1857 – 19 August 1937), was a British-Canadian teacher, singer, pianist, composer, lecturer and writer.
 She became a leading musician in Calgary, Alberta, Canada.

 Early life and career

 She was born Eliza Ann Glen in Agra, India, a daughter of the Reverend William Glen, a missionary, and Eliza Harriet Davis.
 She was educated in England, and won a scholarship to the National Training School for Music, of which the principal was Arthur Sullivan; she was educated there as singer and pianist.

 In the 1880s and 1890s she gave singing recitals, and performed as an accompanist.
 She gave lectures about piano accompaniment, with musical examples, in many cities in England, and in Dublin.
 Noting that there was no authoritative book on the subject, she published How to Accompany in 1893, expanded in 1894.
 She was music critic for British periodicals and newspapers; she had connections with people of the musical establishment.